Most Common Home Buyer Questions

 What is a board package?

 For co-ops, it’s a lot more different.
 Co-op board packages require a lot more information and will include an interview.
 Unlike condos, co-op boards have the power to reject a buyer for whatever reason they choose.
 You won’t even be told why you were denied.
-This is one reason why many buyers prefer to go for condos if you’re buying a co-op, having a buyer’s agent that’s handled transactions in the building before can make things a lot easier and more predictable.
+This is one reason why many buyers prefer to go for condos if you’re buying a co-op, and having a buyer’s agent who’s handled transactions in the building before can make things a lot easier and more predictable.

 What is the REBNY financial statement?